Reporting Changes to the Housing Authority

 For more information, please see our Portability Q&A.

-The FSS program allows families to save money while they pursue their self-sufficiency goals and increase their earned income.
-For more information, see our Family Self-Sufficiency Q&A.
+The Housing Plus program allows families to save money while they pursue their self-sufficiency goals and increase their earned income.
+For more information, see our Housing Plus Q&A.

 If you meet the program requirements, you may have the option of using your Housing Choice Voucher to help purchase a home.
 For more information, read our HCV Homeownership Q&A and see the HCV section of the Forms page.
 Also, please visit the Homeownership section of our site for more information about programs for first time homebuyers.